How are bonuses taxed in the UK, and can you avoid it?

 Understanding tax on bonuses

-Your bonus will be taxed in the same way as your standard income.
-Your PAYE, national insurance and (if you have them) student loan amounts will be adjusted for the month you receive your bonus to account for the higher amount.
+This means your income tax, national insurance and (if you have them) student loan repayments, will be adjusted for the month you receive your bonus to account for the higher amount.

-Frustratingly, that means you won’t get to keep your full bonus unless your income, including the bonus, is under the tax-free income allowance of £12,570.
+Frustratingly, that means you won’t get to keep your full bonus unless your income, including the bonus, is under the annual tax-free income allowance of £12,570.

 How are bonuses taxed?